jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I happened to be writing this book long before the coronavirus.
 Suddenly history has given us all a sad reality check.
 Our society, and our political ideologies, are outdated.

 To upgrade our civilization and re-attain stability, health, and happiness, we need to revamp a lot of things.
-Techvolution, a new philosophy that empowers the middle-class with tools custom-made to solve our everyday problems, will help us get there.
+Techvolution, a new philosophy that empowers the middle-class with custom-made tools that solve our everyday problems, will help us get there.

 ## Our Levers of Power